qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 ## Partial computation and multi-stage computation

-Partial computation: only compute some parts of the data, and keep the structure of the whole computation.
+Only compute some parts of the data, and keep the information of remaining computation for future use.

 - In lazy evaluation, the unobserved data is not computed.
 - Deferred mutation.
 Relates to mutation-data duality.